A Step-By-Step Guide to The Google Analytics Audit Checklist

 ‘Refused to load the script’ error message

 You might expect most basic tags, like the Settings Variable, would have already been set up.
-But what I find is that tags are not always configured for multiples environments to enable testing in non-live environments or they have not even been tested to check they work as expected.
+But what I find is that tags are not always configured for multiples environments to enable testing in non-live environments or they have not even been tested to check they work.

-Check that you have other useful variables and tags configured for more advanced analysis.
-I have listed a number in the Google Tag Manager audit checklist, and you can download them via my container template which is accessible in the post how to migrate to Google Tag Manager for Google Analytics.
+Check that you have other useful variables and tags for more advanced analysis.
+I have listed a number in the Google Tag Manager audit checklist, and you can download them via my container template.
+It is accessible in the post how to migrate to Google Tag Manager for Google Analytics.

-Are you using Lookup or RegEx Tables to minimise the number of tags you deploy in GTM?
-Simo shows you how to create a Lookup Table generator in Google Sheets because it can be a very long and tedious task of adding rows to Lookup Tables.
+Simo shows you how to create a Lookup Table generator in Google Sheets.
+It can be a very long and tedious task of adding rows to Lookup Tables.

 Many organisations use PPC campaigns and Facebook to generate leads and ultimately sales.
-Check that your Google Ads conversion tracking and remarketing tags are configured correctly and are providing accurate data to evaluate the performance of campaigns.
-Similarly, is the Facebook pixel tag set up and have automated reports been created to measure the effectiveness of campaigns?
+Check that your Google Ads conversion tracking and remarketing tags are correct and are providing accurate data to evaluate the performance of campaigns.
+Similarly, is the Facebook pixel tag set up and have automated reports been made to measure the effectiveness of campaigns?

 Have conversion rate optimisation tools been integrated into GTM?
-I don’t recommend using GTM for Google Optimize or other A/B testing tools as they can slow the site down.
-It is normally better to add the code directly to the site, but you may want to consider GTM as an option if you have difficulty getting code added to your website.
+Do not use GTM for Google Optimize or other A/B testing tools as they can slow the site down.
+It is normally better to add the code directly to the site.
+You may want to consider GTM as an option if you have difficulty getting code added to your website.
 In addition, customer experience tools like Hotjar can also be integrated via GTM.

 Many websites have the basic setup, but when you dig underneath the surface you often find they haven’t implemented the more advanced aspects of GTM, such as cross-domain tracking, iframes, payment gateways and embedded applications.
 They may be more difficult to implement, but they can often generate the most return on investment.
 That’s because no one has been able to track what happens to visitors during these stages of the journey.